If you are dealing

 Dr. Mitchel Hoffman from the Moffit Cancer Center explains that the ovaries tend to grow as cancer develops.
 There is limited space in your abdomen, so the enlarged ovaries can press against your bladder.
 This can lead you to need frequent bathroom trips.

 Your Period Is Irregular

 Research from a 2008 study reported that this was the most commonly noticed out of all ovarian cancer signs among women with ovarian cancer.
-Unlike the normal bloating that can happen after a big meal, swelling associated with ovarian cancer tends to be persistent and not fade away.
+Unlike the normal bloating, swelling associated with ovarian cancer tends to be persistent and not fade away.
 It happens because fluid builds up in your abdominal cavity.
 All of the fluid buildups can make you have trouble fitting into your clothes, and it may result in abdominal or pelvic pain.